So many questions...

 How many days will the wedding take?

-The main wedding celebrations will take place over two days:
+As the timeline specifies, the wedding celebrations will take place throughout three days:

-• Day 1 will be the white wedding, with a ceremony following Western traditions, followed by a party.
+• Saturday will be the western wedding, with a ceremony following Western traditions, followed by a party.

-• Day 2 will be the Indian wedding.
-Traditional Indian weddings usually happen in the evening, after sunset, with a few smaller rituals taking place during the day.
+• Sunday will be the Indian wedding.
+Traditional Indian weddings usually happen in the evening, right after sunset, with a few smaller rituals taking place during the day.

-That said, if you're flying in from Europe, we highly recommend arriving a day or two earlier.
-Not only will this help you recover from jet lag (or carnaval hangover), but it also gives you time to acclimatise, do a bit of shopping, and settle in before the festivities begin.
-If you fly in from far away, we’ll happily host your stay for two extra nights before the wedding starts.
-It’s all part of the experience!
+If you're flying in from Europe, you can easily decide to arrive earlier.
+Not only will this help you recover from jet lag (or carnaval hangover), but it also gives you time to acclimatise, do a bit of shopping, sightseeing, or just chill at the pool.

 What about the costs?

-Your main expense should only be the flight, as we'll handle food & accommodation.
+Your main expense should only be the flight, as we'll handle food & accommodation during the 3-day event.

 If you decide to arrive early or stay longer to explore Kerala, we’re happy to help with suggestions.
 In general, travel, food, and lodging in India are very affordable, so it's a great opportunity to extend your trip without spending too much.

 Since the wedding is during the off-holiday season, flight prices should be reasonable.
-If you fly from Europe, the ticket price estimation is €600-700 for one adult (round-trip).
-From the moment you land in Kochi, the largest international airport in Kerala, you’ll be taken care of by us.
-We’ll pick you up from the airport and arrange your accommodation and meals during your stay.
+If you fly from Europe, the ticket price estimation is €600-700 for one adult (round-trip) but you might be able to get a better deal!
+From the moment you land in Cochin, the largest international airport in Kerala, you’ll be taken care of by us.
+We'll pick you up from the airport and arrange your accommodation and meals for the three days of the event.

 Do I need a visa to travel to India?